joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/03/31/world/asia/south-korea-yoon-impeach-court.html

 **Red Sox, Garrett Crochet agree to six-year, $170 million extension: Source**\
-`Crochet is the Red Sox new No. 1 starter and now he'll be around for the long-haul.`\
+`Crochet is the Red Sox's new No. 1 starter and now he'll be around for the long haul.`\
 https://nytimes.com/athletic/6245893/2025/03/31/red-sox-garrett-crochet-extension/

 **Long Stretch**\